joanap/MachineTranslationDetection/README.md

 ### Description of the ML features
 inser description here

+We would like to also deal with grammar and identify cases where in (translated in english) makes more sense "him" than "he" that still has gender and number accordance but it is not appropriate in the target language.

 ### Recommended reading:
 - [Machine Translation Detection From Monolingual Web-Text](http://www.aclweb.org/anthology/P13-1157)
 - [Support Vector Machines (SVM)](http://scikit-learn.org/stable/modules/svm.html)